J. Robert Oppenheimer Memorial Committee

 Los Alamos High School

-Aaron Philip: The J. Robert Oppenheimer Memorial Scholarship, funded by the J. Robert Oppenheimer Memorial Committee, is awarded to a student for outstanding promise in science and mathematics.
+Rebecca Li: Is awarded the J. Robert Oppenheimer Memorial Scholarship, funded by the J. Robert Oppenheimer Memorial Committee, for outstanding promise in science and mathematics.

-Phillip Ionkov: The J. Robert Oppenheimer Scholarship in Memory of Nancy Laubach Freed, funded privately, is awarded to a student for outstanding academic achievements.
+Shiv Antar Khalsa: Is awarded the J. Robert Oppenheimer Scholarship in Memory of Nancy Laubach Freed and Art Freed, funded privately, for outstanding academic achievements.

-Cinyoung Huang: The J. Robert Oppenheimer Scholarship in Memory of Nicholas C. Metropolis, funded privately, is awarded to a student who demonstrates outstanding promise in the mathematical sciences.
+John Cawkwell: Is awarded the J. Robert Oppenheimer Scholarship in Memory of Nicholas C. Metropolis, funded privately, for outstanding promise in the mathematical sciences.

-Olivia Koo: The J. Robert Oppenheimer Scholarship in Memory of Rosalie Heller, funded privately, is awarded to a student with an excellent academic record who has demonstrated a significant interest in classical music.
+Daniel Kim: Is awarded the J. Robert Oppenheimer Scholarship in Memory of Rosalie Heller, funded privately, for an excellent academic record who has demonstrated a significant interest in classical music.

-Christina Nisoli: The J. Robert Oppenheimer Scholarship, funded by the New Mexico Consortium, is awarded to a student who shows exceptional promise of future contributions to society and plans to attend a New Mexico school of higher education.
+Chloe Li: Is awarded the J. Robert Oppenheimer Scholarship, funded by the New Mexico Consortium, for exceptional promise of future contributions to society and plans to attend a New Mexico school of higher education.

-Jennie Gao: Is awarded the J. Robert Oppenheimer Scholarship for academic promise.
+Maximus Posada: Is awarded the J. Robert Oppenheimer Scholarship for outstanding academic achievements.

-Mathias Mares: The J. Robert Oppenheimer Scholarship in Memory of Nicholas C. Metropolis, funded privately, is awarded to a student for outstanding promise in the mathematical sciences.
+Deeanna Foster: Is awarded the J. Robert Oppenheimer Scholarship in Memory of Richard C. Swenson, funded privately, for outstanding academic achievements and who demonstrates exceptional promise in physics or mathematical sciences.

 Capital High School

-Isabella Garcia: The J. Robert Oppenheimer Scholarship in Memory of Satch Cowan, funded by the Delle Foundation, is awarded to a student who shows exceptional promise in science or medicine.
+Araya Vigil: Is awarded the J. Robert Oppenheimer Scholarship in Memory of Satch Cowan, funded by the Delle Foundation, for excellent academic achievement and outstanding promise in science or medicine.

-Deshawn Sanchez: The J. Robert Oppenheimer Scholarship, funded by the New Mexico Consortium, is awarded to a student who shows exceptional promise of future contributions to society and plans to attend a New Mexico school of higher education.
+Natalia Marquez: Is awarded the J. Robert Oppenheimer Scholarship, funded by the New Mexico Consortium, for excellent academic achievement and exceptional promise of future contributions to society and plans to attend a New Mexico school of higher education.

-Amy Segura: Is awarded the J. Robert Oppenheimer Scholarship for academic promise.
+Merrick Word-Brown: Is awarded the J. Robert Oppenheimer Scholarship for excellent academic achievement and outstanding promise of future contributions to society.